rachelemrick/COMP-790-InfoVis-Final-Project/readme.md

 # COMP 790: Information Visualization Final Project

 ## By Lili Enseling, Rachel Emrick, Raye Oji, Sokhna Fall

+This Jupyter Notebook presents an interactive exploration of the dynamics between Indie and AAA game development over time.
+Utilizing Altair, a powerful visualization library, we delve into the trends, growth patterns, and disparities between these two sectors of the gaming industry.

+The `Databases` folder stores all the data we compiled and used for our visualizations.

 Sources for data: